Mainstay Hail - Parametric Insurance For Dealerships

 - Broker provides the Dealership proposal form to Mainstay Underwriting.

-- Hail indicative quotes are reviewed by a underwriting committee in Europe every Monday night, provided to brokers the next day.
+- Hail indicative quotes are reviewed by the insurer's underwriting committee in Europe every Monday night, provided to brokers the next day.

 - Once the broker confirms the indicative quote, Formal Terms will take up to 5 business days.